 I held my tongue for the most part.
 When he went out of business he couldn’t sell all he had built.
 Now, there were many reasons for this, but I suspect the refusal to brew out of style may have been a small, I repeat, small part of the problem here.
 While he kept on keeping on other breweries proliferated willing to stretch the boundaries, and, yes, an occasional bad brew does happen.
 The general public is far more forgiving than us beer geeks.

-But, to me, seems the wise path these days is to brew and ferment out of the box of standard styles.
+But, to me, seems the wise path these days is to brew and ferment out of the box of standard styles too.
 Beer has become AN ADVENTURE.
 Who wants to walk down the same paths if you’re out for adventure?

-So, yes, following trends in any industry can be wise, but ignoring them costly.
-Following them to some extent provides that competitive edge needed these days.
+So, yes, following trends in any industry can be wise, and ignoring them costly.
+Following them does have risk, but also adds to that competitive edge needed these days.
+Remember, you probably won’t remain the only game in town.
+It may just help keep you in business.

 -30-